SFDO-Tooling/CumulusCI/docs/robotframework.rst

 ===================

-The **PageObjects** library provides support for page objects, robotframework-style.
-Even though robot is a keyword driven framework, we've implemented a way to dynamically load in keywords that are unique to a page or an object on the page.
+The **PageObjects** library provides support for page objects, Robot Framework-style.
+Even though robot is a keyword-driven framework, we've implemented a way to dynamically load in keywords that are unique to a page or an object on the page.